May 25, 2019

 It’s not all bad though.
 Some of the documentation for Google Cloud is actually very good, some of the best documentation I’ve ever seen.
-For example, this servlets hello world page was super useful when I was getting started, and the Google Cloud Vision homepage is borderline beautiful.
+For example, the Google Cloud’s hello wold Java servlet page was super useful when I was getting started, and the Google Cloud Vision homepage is borderline beautiful.
 And that’s not an accident: Google has a whole team called developer relations (or DevRel) whose job it is to evangelize Google technologies, including writing tutorials.
 And their tutorials are honestly great.

 But the official tutorials still aren’t really designed for beginners, and the documentation gets a little spotty as you get further from the happy path.
 I’m hoping that the tutorials I wrote can help bridge some of those gaps.

 Before I started working at Google, one of my biggest criticisms of Google was that although they put out a lot of great products, they don’t do a great job of telling people about them, or of linking between them.
 Now that I work there I have a better understanding of why that is, and that could be its own rambling blog post, but for now I’ll just say that I really felt this as I was writing these tutorials and learning Google Cloud myself.

 Another problem I encountered that surprised me was: the UI for setting up a new App Engine project changed, not once, but twice while I was writing these tutorials.
 That means I had to write them three times.
 Normally I’m not against change: whenever a popular site like Twitter changes the size of their buttons, people get upset.
 I tend to think that’s a little silly.
 After all, if Twitter still looked like it did when it launched, I’m not sure we’d still be using Facebook if it looked the same as it did in 2004.
 But I was pretty frustrated by the changes to the App Engine UI, in a way that I haven’t thought about as a developer before.
 I’m afraid to go check whether it’s changed again, because I really don’t want to rewrite them a fourth time.